GroestlCoin/electrum-grs-server/HOWTO.md

 ### Step 7.
 Import blockchain into the database or download it

-As of March 2015 it takes between 12 hours to import 523k blocks, depending on CPU speed, I/O speed, and your selected pruning limit.
+As of January 2016 it takes several hours to import 910k blocks, depending on CPU speed, I/O speed, and your selected pruning limit.

 ### Step 8.
 Create a self-signed SSL cert